The LulzBot Mini is an open-source desktop 3D printer which is an absolute joy to use on a day-to-day basis. Read our LulzBot Mini review.

 For further reference on upgrades and maintenance, or maybe just to learn how it all works, pay a visit to the Open Hardware Assembly Instructions.
 Here you’ll find a wealth of tutorials and guides for the complete LulzBot range.

-If it’s not already apparent, we totally love using the LulzBot Mini.
+If it’s not already apparent, we totally love using the LulzBot Mini 3D printer.
 We’ve had it on loan for the past several months, and in that period of time it’s been our go-to machine for daily use.
 The entire office will be very sad to see it go.

 In some respects it may appear conservative — the lack of on-board controls; the single extruder; using an older fork of Cura software — but in others it’s very foward thinking.
 Features like automatic bed-leveling, nozzle cleaning and the PEI print surface significantly enhance reliability and repeat-ability.

 There’s no denying the premium price tag, but what you get is a well-built 3D printer that just works out of the box.
 And there’s comprehensive documentation and technical support to fall back on when it doesn’t.
 In the end, that’s the best you could ask for from any form of technology.
-Two thumbs up.
+The LulzBot Mini gets two thumbs up.